 The Advantages Of Using Polycarbonate For Plastic Façade Panels

-Plastic façade panels must be stronger than the weather that pounds them on a regular basis and polycarbonate, which is 200 times stronger than tempered glass, has shown itself to be resistant to the elements.
+Polycarbonate façade panels must be stronger than the weather that pounds them on a regular basis and polycarbonate, which is 200 times stronger than tempered glass, has shown itself to be resistant to the elements.
 In fact, when polycarbonate is co-extruded with advanced inhibitors, it has the capacity to last the life cycle of the building.
 Polycarbonate thermoplastics are used for safety glasses, riot gear, sports equipment and bullet proofing, so that gives you some idea of just how strong they are.
 Another advantage of polycarbonate is its flexibility; polycarbonate polymers are able to be curved organically so that they take on the shape of the building.
 This flexibility displays itself in another unique fashion; although polycarbonate materials are so much stronger than glass, they are actually less than half its weight.

 Plastic Façade Panels And Thermal Efficiency

-As a society, we are very conscious of the plight of the environment and energy conscious consumers strive to do what we can to protect the planet.
+As a society, we are very conscious of the plight of the environment and energy-conscious consumers strive to do what we can to protect the planet.
 Plastic façade panels are one way to do that.
 When a polycarbonate thermoplastic is extruded into a multicell panel, it’s possible to achieve U-values below 1.0Ug (W/m2.K).
 Plastic façade panels made with polycarbonate materials can help a building achieve a green rating, something that’s a mark of excellence in our world today.